av1155/RaspberryPi5-FullSetup/README.md

 This process will create a Neovim AppImage for the specified version.

+If the building of the image goes wrong run: `docker image prune -a`

 #### 4\.
 Make the AppImage Executable

 Once the build process completes, you should have a Neovim AppImage file for aarch64.
 You'll need to make it executable: